opdev1004/sdrm/README.md

 So in general, i recommend developers to hire a law firm, for taking care of any problem that can be done within law.

-Howeve drm is still a good protection.
+However drm is still a good protection.
 And it is always better than nothing.

 ## ▶️ install